axiom-data-science/portal-docs/overview.rst

 The data layer legend on the right hand side shows the color scale that is used to represent the unit of measurement.
 You can change the palette and scale settings by clicking on the color bar.
 Select among the different color palettes using the drop down menu.
 The legend scale can be changed by either adjusting the scale slider, or by clicking on the gear icon and entering or advancing the bounds control interval.
 When the map is zoomed in, the scale and color for that area can be automatically set for the data in view by clicking the ``Autoset for data view`` button.

-For more details, please see the :ref:`customize-layers-how-to` page.
+For more details, please see the :ref:`Customize Layers <customize-layers-how-to>` page.

 .. only:: not ioos